GORE-MODS/clothanimation/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://github.com/GORE-MODS/Shit-forgit/blob/main/tut1.png" />
 </div>

-# this is for a youtube tut named: How to make a blender cloth animation for gorilla tag
+# This is for a youtube tut named: How to make a blender cloth animation for gorilla tag
-# the url is: not here yet
+# The url is: not here yet
+# The gorilla ik rig is: https://github.com/NachoEngine/Gorilla_IK_Rig